-Having been a staunch Shimano SPD (Shimano Pedaling Dynamics) rider for well over a couple of decades, I've grown very found of the easy, cheap and reliable system that has done me well.
+Having been a staunch Shimano SPD (Shimano Pedaling Dynamics) rider for well over a couple of decades, I've grown very fond of the easy, cheap and reliable system which has done me well.
 I have also scoffed at alternative brands over the years with expressions of what can they do these can't?

 Enter the HT components, T1 Enduro pedals.
 At first glance they're not only a machining masterpiece but also a rather elegant looking pedal that pairs nicely with most modern enduro or trail bikes available in a astronomical range of some pretty rad anodized colours.

 On paper and when compared to the most commonly found enduro and trail pedal, the Shimano XT/XTR PD-M80/9020, the T1's weigh in as the lowest product from all three by mere grams.
-A 92 x 68mm aluminum platform provides a slightly larger landing pad to aim for when trying to find them again after unclipping.
+A 92 x 68mm aluminum platform also provides a slightly larger landing pad to aim for when trying to find them again after unclipping or eating shit trailside.
 The T1 also offers a few extras such as replaceable grip pins on the leading platform of the pedal nose and theoretically, an easier maintained and stronger spring system.

 With the first hurdle put to bed of having another proprietary cleating system and having to change my cleats, (best job in the world!!) the T1's were thrown on the Niner in readiness for a thorough flogging to see what difference they really had.
 First major real stop, a muddy Giant 2w Gravity Enduro in a wet forecast, Whakarewarewa Forest in Rotorua.